DabrowickiWojciech/knapsac_problem_multiple_solutions/README.md

 #### item_list
 In `/src` are two files one called `items_list.py` that generates database.
 To change the quantity of items change ***num_items***.
 Output file is calles `items_list.db` containing items with ***(id, weight, value, space)***, every single value is generated randomly.
 #### main
 The second file in `/src` is `main.py` that's the main core of the program containg every solution.
 Firstly it takes the database and read all the information then it's inserted into chosen algorithm *(more of them later)*.
-The algorithm is chosen by compiling the program and inserting appropriate value into terminal window.
-Options (data made on 40 item database):
+The algorithm is chosen by compiling the program and inserting appropriate value into terminal window:

 <p align="center" width="100%">
     <img src="images/compiling.jpg">